-For more information, please contact the Special Needs Coordinator at the plan.
+For more information, please contact the NH Healthy Families Special Needs Coordinator.

 Emergency medical care

 The plan covers emergency medical care.
 A "medical emergency" occurs when you have a medical condition that anyone with an average knowledge of health and medicine could expect is so serious that without immediate medical attention, the result may be: